Are you in search for a high-quality solar watch which is also budget-friendly? Then you are in the right place now!

 - The dial is rather small compared to the case size

-- Altimeter, Barometer, Thermometer,…almost all kinds of “meter.”
+- Altimeter, Barometer, Thermometer, almost all kinds of “meter.”

 - Water Resistance – 100m (330ft) – except for deep diving, you can do whatever you want without worrying about water or mud getting inside the watch.

-- Low temperature Resistance (-10ºC or 14ºF) – Don’t worry about the watch getting frozen.
-It’s fine, take care of yourself instead!
+- Low-temperature Resistance (-10ºC or 14ºF) – Don’t worry about the watch getting frozen.
+It’s fine.
+Take care of yourself instead.

-Casio digital watches are widely used in military forces, so it’s no surprise to see such an aggressive & robust look on the Pathfinder!
-This type of design is what Casio’s best at!
+Casio digital watches are widely used in military forces, so it’s no surprise to see such an aggressive & robust look on the Pathfinder.
+This type of design is what Casio’s best at.

-The resin band is durable & blend in well with the case, the buckle is very safe, too!
-However, to be honest, most of Casio digital watches don’t have a comfortable band, they tend to focus more on the watch case.
-Fortunately, the PathFinder looks great with a NATO strap, and certainly feels more comfortable!
+The resin band is durable & blends in well with the case.
+The buckle is very safe, too.
+However, most of Casio’s digital watches don’t have a comfortable band.
+They tend to focus more on the watch case.

 Is it for you?